Team-Tea-Time/teamteatime.net/src/content/docs/laravel-forum/8.x/general/index.md

 order: 0
 ---

-Laravel Forum 7 brings compatibility with Laravel 12.
+Laravel Forum 8 is the latest release and brings compatibility with Laravel 13 and Livewire 4.
 It delivers a lean foundation for building forums on top of Laravel.

 If you're looking for a more feature-complete forum solution built on Illuminate (the collection of components that power Laravel), take a look at [Flarum](http://flarum.org/) as an alternative.